-The 30-year-old Philadelphian of Puerto Rican extraction has sizzled many times throughout his 34-1, three-time, two-weight World Championship career.
+Danny Garcia, the 30-year-old Philadelphian of Puerto Rican extraction, has sizzled many times throughout his 34-1, three-time, two-weight World Championship career.

-As his BoxNation-screened collision with ‘Showtime Shawn’ Porter looms this weekend, Glynn Evans picks the five nights when ‘Swift’ was at his sharpest.
+As his BoxNation-screened bout with Ivan Redkach looms this weekend, we pick the five nights when Danny ‘Swift’ Garcia was at his sharpest.

 3. Zab Judah, New York, April 2013

-Garcia returned to the Brooklyn venue to make a second defence of his unified 10st belts against Big Apple homie Zab Judah, a six-time, two weight world champion buoyed by a hostile gathering of 13,048.
+Garcia returned to the Barclays Center in Brooklyn to make a second defence of his unified 10st belts against Big Apple homie Zab Judah, a six-time, two-weight World Champion buoyed by a hostile gathering of 13,048.

 With Showtime cameras rolling, the Pennsylvanian Puerto Rican bossed the early rounds with some brutal body work, zapping Zab to the floor in round eight.